- Sports and Recreation»

 Simply The Best

 Walker Smith AKA Sugar Ray Robinson was born in 1921 in Georgia.
 He is the former Welterweight and five time Middleweight Champion of the World.
 Robinson retired with a career record of 173-19-6 with 108 fights ending inside the distance.
 Wow, when you consider the boxing competition he fought, Robinson's resume is definitely impressive across the board.
+Simply the best when it comes to longevity and taking on the top fighters of his era.

 He not only inspired the term "pound for pound" but, he is considered by most to be the best fighter pound for pound in history.
 He rates an "A" or higher in every category.
 When in his prime as a welterweight, his record was 128-1-2.
 Wow!
 Robinson had it all including, power, speed, reflexes, chin, heart, stamina, skills, footwork and flare.
 There could be an all day debate about who holds the place for the second best fighter of all time.
 It can be argued that Henry Armstrong, Muhammad Ali, Roberto Duran and Joe Louis are worthy champions.
 When it comes to the best boxer in professional boxing history than that is an obvious and easy choice: The Sugar Man.